Certificates of quality

 a S shape.

-Outfeed - The side of a power tool where
+Outfeed - side of a power tool where

 Oven-dried weight -The weight of a piece